azerion/gamedock-sdk/docs/console/game/splashscreen/campaign/index.md

 ## Create Campaign
 1. Click on **Create campaign**
-2. An Create new campaign form will appear with the following fields:
+2. A Create new campaign form will appear with the following fields:
     - **Name** Name of the new campaign.
 This is mandatory
     - **Enabled** Check for enabling the campaign
     - **Creative** The Creative template the campaign will use